dfannin/lart1/README.md

 + APRS circuit based on the MicroModem Circuit.
 A schematic is provided.
 + GPS that provides NMEA output.
 The Ublox Neo-6m GPS, used for flight controllers, are a good choice.
 + 2 meter transceiver module (recommend a DRA818vhf or SA818vhf)
-+ Arduino SD Card Module (for setting configuration data, and writing a log)
++ Arduino miniSD Card Module (for setting configuration data, and writing a log)
++ LCD (16x2 or 20x4) i2c

 # Dependencies
 requires the following libraries to be installed in your Arduino Sketchbook `libraries/` directory.